STARSAirAmbulance/stars-shadcn-preset/README.md

 # STARS shadcn/ui preset

-A custom shadcn/ui preset that reproduces the `b5LDvbObY` builder settings (Rhea style, Mist base, Phosphor icons, default radius, default/solid menu, subtle menu accent) and swaps in the STARS palette, STARS chart colours and Rubik for both body and headings.
+A custom shadcn/ui preset for initial STARS applications.
+It is based on the `b5LDvbObY` builder settings (Rhea style, Mist base, Phosphor icons, default radius, default/solid menu, subtle menu accent) and swaps in the STARS palette, STARS chart colours and brand font (Rubik) for both body and headings.
+This repository also contains the STARS logos and "S"-mark logos in multiple colours.

 ## Why this is a URL and not a short code